Paul Bretl | 12/13/2024

 As a defense, if we take away McKinney’s seven interceptions, the rest of the Packers’ defense has only five.
 Green Bay has also totaled the third-fewest pass deflections this season.
 On their own, completions of 10 or 11 yards won’t dismantle a defense, but when those type of plays are being given up consistently, it allows the opposing offense to pick up first downs, stay on the field, and put themselves into positions to put up points.
 That’s where the issue lies for the Packers’ secondary.

 Naturally, when Alexander is on the field, this group performs much better.
 Alexander has surrendered a completion rate of just 56 percent this season with two interceptions, seven pass deflections, and a passer rating when targeted of just 79.9.
+His presence then has a ripple effect through the gameplan, including what the duties of other members of the secondary are and where additional help can be provided.

-The Packers up and down pass rush will have to play a pivotal role in this game by helping their secondary out and getting after quarterback Geno Smith.
+The Packers up-and-down pass rush will have to play a pivotal role in this game by helping their secondary out and getting after quarterback Geno Smith.
 Green Bay will enter this game ranked 26th in ESPN’s pass-rush win rate, with the Seattle offensive line ranking 22nd in pass-block win rate, having given up the ninth most sacks this season.
 It’s a matchup that one unit has to win, and whoever does, may give their team the upper hand.

 Pressure on Smith could lead to mistakes and turnover opportunities.
 He will enter Week 15 having thrown the third-most interceptions this season.
 But it also means less time in coverage for the Packers’ secondary.